About These Two Hands

 This collection is all of my favourite handcrafted and unique designs made mostly in Bristol and the South West by a handful of talented, independent makers.
 What links them all is the fact that they take their inspiration from nature and the outdoors in some way, whether it is the materials, the inks, the designs or all of those things combined.

 I think the idea behind These Two Hands has always been there, in my dreams, in those moments where if you had no responsibilities and didn't have to worry about money you would do what you really want.
 I have always been drawn to makers, artisans and craftspeople, I want to find out more about what inspires them and learn their stories.
-I left a corporate marketing job behind to set up my own consultancy and I have spent the last few years helping makers and craftspeople tell their stories which I have loved.
-Many of those people have invited me into their workshops and showed me their crafts.
+I left a corporate marketing job behind to set up my own consultancy and spent five years helping makers and craftspeople tell their stories which I loved.
+Many of those people invited me into their workshops and showed me their crafts, some taught me their crafts in exchange for my help with marketing.
 I spread the word to friends and family about them but I wanted to do more than that.

-Behind a very dark cloud came a rainbow - when I gave birth to my baby girl last year, a very rare complication nearly left me paralysed and I had a very tough time adjusting to motherhood so I was referred for a course of art therapy and the maker inside me was properly awoken!
+When I gave birth to my baby girl last year, a very rare complication nearly left me paralysed and I had a very tough time adjusting to motherhood so I was referred for a course of art therapy and the maker inside me was properly awoken!
 I started making tote bags and ribbon teethers for friends and decided to set up These Two Hands as a place to share my own making stories as well as those of all the designers and makers I have been lucky enough to meet over the years.
-Making and nature are the two best forms of therapy, so I wanted to combine those two things in a collection of designs that help bring the outdoors in or make you want to get outside.
+Making and nature are the two best forms of therapy, and I wanted to combine those two things in a collection of designs that help bring the outdoors in or make you want to get outside.

-These Two Hands is more than just me.
-My husband Charlie is a musician but also my photographer, website designer, tech support and all round partner in everything, and our little girl Lucy is an inspiration and a ray of sunshine every day... if she sees something I'm thinking of stocking and it gets a big smile and an "OOOH", it tends to become part of the collection.
+These Two Hands is very much a family business.
+My husband Charlie is a musician but also my assistant photographer, my website designer, my tech support and all round partner in everything.
+Our little girl, Lucy, is an inspiration and a ray of sunshine every day... if she sees something I'm thinking of stocking and it gets a big smile and an "OOOH", it tends to become part of the collection.